pallupz/covid-vaccine-booking/README.md

 ```

 #### Important:
-- Do NOT use unless all beneficiaries selected are supposed to get the same vaccine.
+- POC project.
+Use on your own risk
-- Beware of district, and a lot of other, hardcoding.
-Too lazy to fix.
+- Do NOT use unless all beneficiaries selected are supposed to get the same vaccine and dose.

 #### Steps:
 1. Run script: